-Each teacher participant will develop an individualized project plan with support from colleagues and the instructor.
-The choice of focus area, goal and level of challenge is expected to vary from teacher to teacher depending on individual backgrounds, previous experiences and current teaching situations.
+Each participant will develop an individualized project plan with support from colleagues and the instructor.
+The choice of focus area, goal and level of challenge is expected to vary from individual to individual depending on background, previous experience and current situations.